openstack-k8s-operators/data-plane-adoption/docs/openstack/mariadb_copy.md

 OpenStack deployment to the MariaDB instances in the OpenShift cluster.

+> **NOTE** This example scenario describes a simple single-cell setup.
+Real
+> multi-stack topology recommended for production use results in different
+> cells DBs layout, and should be using different naming schemes (not covered
+> here this time).

 ## Prerequisites

 * Make sure the previous Adoption steps have been performed successfully.